Last updated

 ::warning title=operation-operationId,file=museum-with-errors.yaml,line=16,endLine=16,col=5,endColumn=5::Operation object should contain `operationId` field.

-Limit the problem count
+Limit the displayed problems count

-With the --max-problems option, you can limit the number of problems displayed in the command output.
 If the number of detected problems exceeds the specified threshold, the remaining problems are hidden under the "spoiler message" that lets you know how many problems were hidden.

 < ...
 2 more problems hidden > increase with `--max-problems N`

-The default value is 100.
+Note that the default value is 100.

 Generate ignore file